-The foregoing application is submitted on behalf of Union Preparatory Academy at Weddington (name of non-profit corporation or individuals submitting application).
+The foregoing application is submitted on behalf of West Lake Preparatory Academy (name of non-profit corporation or individuals submitting application).
 The undersigned has read the application and hereby declares that the information contained in it is true and accurate to the best of his/her information and belief.
 The undersigned further represents that the applicant has read the Charter School Law and agrees to be governed by it, other applicable laws, and SBE regulations.
 Additionally, we understand the final approval of the charter is contingent upon successful completion of a mandatory planning year.
 Per SBE policy TCS-U-013 All new nonprofit boards receiving a charter must participate in a year-long planning program prior to the charter school's opening for students.
 The planning year provides an applicant time to prepare for the implementation of the school's curricular, financial, marketing, and facility plans.
 During this planning year, regular meetings are held with the Board of Directors and consultants from the Office of Charter Schools to provide information on the following topics: school opening plans, staff development, finance, governance, board training, marketing, policies and procedures, securing a school site, and hiring a school administrator.
+Final approval of the charter will be contingent upon successfully completing all of the planning program